RadicalTeapot/plugin-configurations/README.md

 ## How to add a plugin

 Create a new directory containing the plugin name (usually under a more general directory, e.g. `ui/colorscheme`) inside the `lua` folder.

+These guidelines are then used to name and fill the files within that folder:
-`init.lua` file is the configuration that will be loaded when the plugin is loaded.
+- `init.lua` file is the configuration that will be loaded when the plugin is loaded.
-`default.lua` is the default override for the plugin Any other lua file might be loaded based on the options passed to the `plugin-configuration-loader`.
+- `default.lua` is the default override for the plugin
+- Any other lua file might be loaded based on the options passed to the `plugin-configuration-loader`.

+> [!NOTE]
+> None of the files above are mandatory, see the [plugin-configuration-loader.nvim](https://github.com/RadicalTeapot/plugin-configuration-loader.nvim) repository for more details.

 ## How to add a neovim configuration